DeSantis signs bills aimed at transgender care, pronouns, drag shows

 The State Board of Education has gone further than that law, prohibiting classroom instruction on those topics for all grades unless specifically required by state standards.

-Venues that admit children into sexually explicit “adult live performances” would face steeper penalties, tapping into concerns from DeSantis about drag shows.
+Venues that knowingly admit children into sexually explicit “adult live performances” would face steeper penalties, tapping into concerns from DeSantis about drag shows.
+Violators could face a first-degree misdemeanor charge, punishable by up to one year in prison and a $1,000 fine.

 Lawmakers also overhauled the Florida High School Athletic Association’s Board of Directors, giving the governor the authority to pick eight of the 13 members.
 That board regulates sports at almost every high school in the state.